kodecamp/watchandrun.corejava/README.md

 ### Usage

-run the script from the root of the project
+run the script(war) from the root of the project
 ```
-./watchandrun.sh
+./war

 ```